institut-de-genomique/NaS/README.md

 --------------

   - A Linux based operating system.
-  - Binaries are provided for the following platform : Linux x86_64
+  - Binaries are provided for the following platform : Linux x86_64 (but some version like Ubuntu may not be compatible, see Troubleshooting)
-  - Shell tool GNU Parallel ( http://www.gnu.org/software/parallel/ ) at last (22052015)
+  - Shell tool GNU Parallel ( http://www.gnu.org/software/parallel/ ) at least (22052015)
   - Perl 5.8.0 or higher installed.
   - Perl graph library (http://search.cpan.org/~jhi/Graph-0.94/)
   - Perl GetOpt module (http://search.cpan.org/dist/Getopt-Long/)